dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 ### Metal and Vulkan Signal Opportunity for 3D Graphics

 First, a bit of background on why I've spent so much time working on graphics.
+And then I'll describe the difference in design and performance that functional programming can make for graphics.

 VR means that Graphics is shaping up to be a high-demand skill rapidly -- and so is compute, with AI and machine learning growing by the minute.
-The allure of distributed machine learning was enticing as well -- compute cost could be offloaded to consumers under specific circumstances.
+The allure of distributed machine learning is enticing as well -- compute cost could be offloaded to consumers under some circumstances.

 #### Look What I Can Do!